zenoj/bbframework/README.md

-# goWeb
+The GoBugBountyFramework
-This repo collects programs for golang web stuff
+This repo collects bug bounty related programs and develops new techniques.